The Vancouver International Boat Show takes place in January at BC Place and at the marina at Granville Island. Hundreds of boats are for sale.

 Boat Show Hours and Admission

-This year’s Vancouver International Boat Show runs from Wednesday, January 14th, until Sunday, January 18th.
-At the Convention Centre, the hours of operation are from 12:00 pm to 8:00 pm on Wednesday, from 10:00 am to 8:00 pm on Thursday to Saturday, and from 10:00 am to 5:00 pm on Sunday.
+This year’s Vancouver International Boat Show runs from Wednesday, January 27th, until Sunday, January 31st.
+At BC Place, the hours of operation are from 12:00 pm to 8:00 pm on Wednesday, from 10:00 am to 8:00 pm on Thursday to Saturday, and from 10:00 am to 5:00 pm on Sunday.

 Note: The Granville Island Floating Show is only open until 5:00 pm daily.

 Admission to the event includes all show activities including educational seminars and live entertainment.
-Admission also includes access to both the outdoor floating show at the marina at Granville Island and the indoor show at the Vancouver Convention Centre.
+Admission also includes access to both the outdoor floating show at the marina at Granville Island and the indoor show at BC Place.

 Regular Admission Prices

-Tickets for this year’s boat show are available online.
-There are different types of passes to choose from, each of which are valid for either one, two and all five days.
+Tickets for the 2027 boat show are valid for either one, two or all five days.

-Online ticket prices in January 2026 are as follows:
+Online ticket prices as of mid-2026 are as follows:

 TIP: If you go in the evening after 5:00 pm, it’ll cost just $5.
 Regardless of when you go, children ages 16 and under get in for free.